JKopal101/jkopal101.github.io/about_me.md

 ### **My Goals**

-I am currently working toward **[certifications]** and continuously improving my skills through real-world projects.
+I am currently working towards **CompTIA Security+** and continuously improving my skills through real-world projects.
 My ultimate goal is to become a **SOC Analyst** and contribute to a safer digital world.
 I am also interested in Pen Testing and enjoy purple teaming, as well as exploring the offensive side through Red Team activities.

 🚀 *Cybersecurity is an ever-evolving field, and I’m excited to grow with it!*